This article provides invaluable advice to all homeschoolers and stay-at-home mums/dads of 2.5- to 6-year-olds.

 3. Provides every resource you need (or clear lists of things you can put together easily from your home, for example) but that doesn’t require the purchase of specific games or materials that will only get used once or at most a couple of times, and leave you with a big hole in your pocket.

-4. Provides the content in a simple and easy to follow format, so that your preparation time is kept to an absolute minimum and often allows you to just ‘pick up and go’, freeing up your precious evening time to spend sipping wine, binging on Netflix, or just talking about the kids.
+4. Provides the content in a simple and easy to follow format, so that your preparation time is kept to an absolute minimum and often allows you to just ‘pick up and go’, freeing up your precious evening time.

 5. Provides you with full and detailed notes for every activity, showing the aims, resources, procedure and learning outcomes, plus supporting photos/images where necessary, so that you know exactly what to do, how to do it, what to use, what to expect and why you’re doing it – more peace of mind and ease for YOU.